Neck Lumps and Bumps

 Lumps in the neck are extremely common.
 The tendency on finding a lump is to worry that it might be cancer.
 In fact, thankfully, the vast majority of neck lumps are not cancer, particularly in children and younger adults.

 By far the most likely cause of a neck lump is a swollen lymph node, also known as a lymph gland.
 There are more than 100 lymph nodes in your neck!
 Most of the time you don't know they are there and you can't feel them.
-If you get an infection, or inflammation, they become enlarged as part of the way your body responds.
+If your body is fighting an infection, or inflammation, they become enlarged as part of the way your body responds.